moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/setup.md

 ## Contribution guidelines

 - Ensure your commits pass Prettier/ESLint.
 This is a requirement for merge.
-  - moonlight uses [husky](https://typicode.github.io/husky/) to check lints on commit.
+  - moonlight uses [husky](https://typicode.github.io/husky) to check lints on commit.
+This should have automatically been setup for you when running `pnpm install`.
 - Please make PRs to the `develop` branch instead of `main`.
   - `develop` is merged into `main` when moonlight updates happen.
 Our in-progress work resides on `develop`.
 - Don't break the existing API surface.